MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/EnvironmentVariables.md

 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

 ## How they work?
-Environment variables can be created and managed through the modern solution interface and programatically via the web [API](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/overview) and [Organization service](https://docs.microsoft.com/powerapps/developer/common-data-service/org-service/overview).
-A separate JSON file is created within your solution package for the values, which can also be managed in the source control.
+Environment variables can be created and managed through the modern solution interface or by [using code](https://docs.microsoft.com/powerapps/developer/common-data-service/work-with-data-cds).
+A separate JSON file is created within your solution package for the values, which can also be managed in source control and modified in a build pipeline.
 Export to and import from Excel is supported.
-After creating environment variables in the modern Solution Explorer, you can use them as inputs within plug-ins, flows, and other components.
+After creating environment variables, you can use them as inputs within plug-ins, flows, and other components.

 ## Default value
 This field is part of the environment variable definition entity and is not required.
 Set a default value for the production environments or when the values don't need to be changed for different environments.